amanzi/amanzi/doc/input_spec/AmanziNativeSpecV7.rst

     </ParameterList>
   </ParameterList>

-Geochemical boundary conditions are Dirichlet boundary conditions which require calculation of geochemical balance.
+Geochemical boundary condition is the Dirichlet boundary condition which requires calculation of a geochemical balance.
 Note that the number of *time functions* below is one less than the number of times and geochemical conditions.